ENCODE-DCC/chip-seq-pipeline2/README.md

 	# uninstall old environments
 	$ bash scripts/uninstall_conda_env.sh

-	# install new envs, you need to run this for every pipeline version update
+	# install new envs, you need to run this for every pipeline version update.
+	# it may be killed if you run this command line on a login node.
+	# it's recommended to make an interactive node and run it there.
 	$ bash scripts/install_conda_env.sh
 	```